Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 	- **Intermediate Code Generator:** Translates the parse tree into an intermediate representation (IR) closer to machine code but still abstract.
 	- **Code Optimizer:** Improves the intermediate code for efficiency (speed, memory usage, etc.) without changing its behavior.
 	- **Code Generator:** Converts optimized IR into target machine code and generates the final executable.

+4. What is importance of intermediate code in compiler construction?
+	1.